flaf/miscellaneous/puppet/modules/mcollective/README.md

 entries above but it's optional.
 If the `tag` entry is not present, the value `'mcollective_client_public_key'` will be used.

+The `server_enabled` parameter is a boolean and its default value is `true`.
+If it is set to `false` the mcollective service will be stopped and disabled (no automatic start during the boot).
+This parameter is completely optional.

 The `puppet_ssl_dir` parameter has exactly the same meaning of the `puppet_ssl_dir` parameter in the